FabianIDE/sports-wheelchair-project/README.md

 ## PROJECT DESCRIPTION
 *by Max, Fabian and Daniël*

 The goal of this project is to create a smart sports wheelchair which is able to monitor the consumed energy of a wheelchair basketball player in real time.
 This provides valuable insights for player and coach during training exercises.
+For example, the current system allows a coach to view the energy the player has spent in relation to the heartrate of the user.
+The system then determines the fitness level of the user based on these parameters.

 INSTALLATION